 Bring A Buzz To Your Garden

 Pollinators play a crucial role in plant reproduction.
-The fruit and seeds of many plants are an important food source for people and wildlife alike, which is why now is an an important time for us as gardeners to make a real impact on our insects’ future!
+The fruit and seeds of many plants are an important food source for people and wildlife.
+With some small changes in your planting you can help to protect Bees, Butterflys and other insects food source, as well as your own.

 We've come up with a list of our top picks to help you decide on which plants to use to get your garden buzzing:

 Many varieties of lavender, ‘hidcote’ in particular, are attraactive to bumblebees, we think it is because they have a simple stem with clusters for flowers on ,making it easy for them to get to the pollen.

 Buddleja, commonly known as 'butterfly bush', is one of the best-known nectar flowers for adult butterflies.
 Its sweet fragrance is like a honeypot to all kinds of butterflies from Red Admirals to Painted Ladies.

 Buddleja Davidii 'Royal Red'